chinmaynema/chinmaynema.github.io/CantKeepCalm.md

 The hundred things you hate about me,<br>
 Are the next set of things I want to work on,<br>
 The occasional "Yes?
-No?" moment derailing this will,<br>
+No?" moment derailing my will,<br>
-Maybe that itself is a thing we need to work on?<br><br>
+Maybe not reaching this question itself is a thing I need to work on?<br><br>

 But today I say yes,<br>
 Today I am thankful,<br>